Difference Between GSD and Alsatian

 Now they have developed into a standardised breed.
 Earlier, GSD was used for protecting sheep and herding them from wild animals.

 If another breed is mixed with Alsatian, then it is considered the second most dangerous on earth.
-These characteristics make them more desirable for guard, search, police dogs.
+These characteristics make them more desirable for guard, search, and police dogs.

 Alsatians are capable of learning new things very quickly for different kinds of tasks.
 They can also interpret the instruction better than the other breed.